Explore Some Of These Top Things to Do in Aachen!

 Visit the Couven-Museum

-Located near the Hühnerdieb, this museum is dedicated to showing off Aachen history that is a little more recent.
+Located near the Hühnerdieb, the Couven-Museum is dedicated to showing off Aachen history that is a little more recent.
 The house is from the mid-1600s and included furnishings, decor, sculptures, and more from various eras.

 Eat Printen